Skip to content

 Need more help?
 For more information, email Academic Services at academicservices@extension.harvard.edu.

-Students who cannot take their final exams as scheduled because of a religious conflict, documented serious illness, or compelling, unexpected, and documented circumstances may appeal for a make-up final exam.
-Students who begin a final exam but do not complete it for any reason, including illness, are not eligible to appeal for a make-up exam.
+Students who begin a final exam but do not complete it for any reason, including illness, are not eligible to appeal for a make-up final exam.

-Make-up appeals are considered only for students who:
+Make-up Final exam appeals are considered only for students who:

-• Owe no other work in the course than the final exam and are eligible to pass the class (minus the final exam)
+• Owe no other work in the course apart from the final exam (with the exception of an approved concurrent Extension of Time) and are eligible to pass the class

-The Make Up exam committee makes every effort to be accommodating when there is a documented, extenuating, and direct conflict with a final exam.
-The following are examples that are not considered compelling reasons to grant a make up exam:
+The Make-up Final Exam Committee makes every effort to be accommodating when there is a documented, extenuating, and direct conflict with a final exam.
+The following are examples that are not considered compelling reasons to grant a make-up final exam:

 • Planned vacations and other events